Península de Azuero

-Cherished as Panama's cultural heart and soul, the Península de Azuero is a farming and ranching hub, and the strongest bastion of Spanish colonial influence left in the country.
+Cherished as Panama's cultural heart and soul, the Península de Azuero is a farming and ranching hub.
 The area's rolling hills are matched by a long and lovely coastline.
-Over time the peninsula has seen stark transformations – from verdant rainforest to cattle country, from indigenous land to Spanish stronghold and, finally, from sleepy backwater to surf central and one of Panama’s travel hot spots.
+Over time the peninsula has seen stark transformations – from verdant rainforest to cattle country, from indigenous land to Spanish stronghold and, finally, from a quiet town to surf central and one of Panama’s travel hot spots.

 Península de Azuero consists of three provinces: Herrera, Los Santos and a slice of Veraguas.

 These are our favorite local haunts, touristy spots, and hidden gems throughout Península de Azuero.